jied314/IQs/README.md

 # IQs
-This repo hosts all my IQs practise.
+This repo hosts all practise for interview preparations.